 The fact is that most people who opt to live in a CCRC typically do not go on to regret their decision.
 One study, conducted by LCS, a firm tasked with developing, marketing, and managing senior living communities, found that feelings of stress, low confidence, and self-esteem, worry, and strain all declined within the first six months of moving into a CCRC.
 After a year, those who moved to a CCRC were happier and healthier than those who continued to live at home.
 These findings can help potential residents feel confident in their decision to move to a CCRC.

-Questions to Ask Before Choosing on a Continuing Care Retirement Community
+FAQs When Choosing on a Continuing Care Retirement Community

 Before deciding which CCRC is right for you, there are a few major questions you should plan to ask.
 Cornwall Manor, a not-for-profit senior living community facility in the Central Pennsylvania area, provides quality housing and health care for older adults and maybe the right community for you.
 Below are the questions you should ask: